shivshankardayal/full-website/algebra/source/proportions.rst

 15. Find four proportionals such that sum of the extremes is 21, the sum of the means 19, and the sum of square of all four numbers is 442.
-16. Two casks :math:`a` and :math:`b` were filled with two kinds of sherry, mixed omj the  cask :math:`a` in the ratio :math:`2:7`, and in the cask :math:`b` in the ratio :math:`1:5`.
-What quantity must be taken from each to form a mixture which shall consist of 2 gallons of one kins and 9 gallons of the other?
+16. Two casks :math:`a` and :math:`b` were filled with two kinds of sherry, mixed in the  cask :math:`a` in the ratio :math:`2:7`, and in the cask :math:`b` in the ratio :math:`1:5`.
+What quantity must be taken from each to form a mixture which shall consist of 2 gallons of one kind and 9 gallons of the other?
-17. Nine gallons are drawn from a cask full of wine; it is then filled with water, then nine gallong of the mixture are frawn, and the cask is again filled with water.
-If the quqantity of wine now in the cask to be quantity of water in it as 16 to 9, how much does the cask hold?
+17. Nine gallons are drawn from a cask full of wine; it is then filled with water, then nine gallons of the mixture are drawn, and the cask is again filled with water.
+If the quantity of wine now in the cask to be quantity of water in it as 16 to 9, how much does the cask hold?
-18. In a certain country the assumptio of tea is five times the consumption of coffee.
+18. In a certain country the assumption of tea is five times the consumption of coffee.
 If :math:`a` more tea and :math:`b` percent more coffee were consumed, the aggregate amount consumed would be :math:`7c` percent more;
-    but if :math:`b` percent more tea and :math:`a` mroe coffee were consumed, the aggregate amount consumed would be :math:`3c` percent more.
+    but if :math:`b` percent more tea and :math:`a` more coffee were consumed, the aggregate amount consumed would be :math:`3c` percent more.
 Compare :math:`a` and :math:`b`.
 19. If four quantities are in continued proportion show that the difference